 Back at his actual Uptown residence, Tyger reviews the tape

-Sit in your car on her and follow any movements.
-Just go
+Sit in your car on her, follow any movements.
+Just go for it.
+Don’t care

-for it.
-We don’t care if you blow your cover.
-Shoot her if she
+if you blow your cover.
+Shoot her if she moves.”

 Noooo problema.
-Tyger sets up and waits for hours.
+Tyger sets up, waiting for hours.
 He

 ignores the neighbors as they likewise ignore him.
 That is some

 neighborhood watch program they have over there.

 The son’s car is missing from the parking lot.

 No sign of the redneck conventioneers.